New speakers are still being confirmed. Please check back often to see the latest additions to the GSP East program.

 In his spare time, Albert blogs about disruptive simplicity and other random thoughts at <a href=“http://simplyalbert.blogspot.com”

-Michael is a serial entrepreneur who has co-founded four successful internet-based media companies and has a passion for creating, managing and growing companies.
-Before Buddy Media Michael founded GolfServ, the parent company of GOLF.com, purchased by Time Warner’s Time Inc. division in January 2006 for $24 million.
+Michael is a serial entrepreneur who has co-founded four successful internet-based media companies.
+He has a passion for creating, managing and growing companies from the ground up.

 Paul Lindner is a key member of the LinkedIn Platform Team contributing to their open program.
 More info at http://developer.linkedin.com.